 Jacqui focuses her expertise on parental alienation.
 She holds a wealth of knowledge and experience working directly with alienated children and their parents.
 Understanding how the courts, lawyers and mental health professionals sometimes face unknown territory when dealing with these cases, she now confines her practice to consultation.
 Her goal is to help parents, counsel, and the courts deal with these cases effectively and maintain a focus on the children's best interests.
 Helping alienated parents and children is her passion, and she uses all of her mastery toward helping families move forward.

-Jacqui is a Registered Social Worker, holding a Bachelor of Social Work and Master of Arts in Social Policy and holds a Certificate in Conflict Resolution.
-She is a member of the Ontario College of Social Workers and Social Service Workers and the Parental Alienation Study Group.
+Jacqui holds a Bachelor of Social Work and a Master of Arts in Social Policy.
+She also holds a Certificate in Conflict Resolution, and is a member of the Parental Alienation Study Group.
 Jacqui has taught in the areas of high conflict and alienation for universities, associations, and various community mental health and child protection agencies.
 Although providing assessment and treatment of parental alienation for years, Jacqui's most valuable knowledge and experience of alienation have been gained working with one of two Canadian team leaders of Building Family Bridges: A Workshop for Troubled and Alienated Parent and Child Relationships.
 Along with her colleagues, she spearheaded the development of the Family Bridges Aftercare Process to address the needs of alienating parents post Family Bridges.

 For over 30 years, Jacqui has successfully worked with high-conflict families providing mediation, arbitration, therapy, custody and access assessments, therapeutic reconciliation, and parenting coordination.
 She has developed a foundation of knowledge and expertise to identify how parental alienation cases tend to be under-recognized and left untreated.